 The older children also have a residential trip during the school week, normally in the summer term (with parents given full details early in the school year).

-We maintain and develop close working links within the local community e.g. our parish church or local landowners, and we work with music and sporting professionals, both on and off-site.
+We maintain and develop close working links within the local community, e.g. with our parish church and local landowners, and we work with music and sporting professionals, both on and off-site.